-In order to mitigate the negative consequences of its demographic development, Germany will have to attract more immigrants in the future.
-Non-EU countries are likely to become significant countries of origin as the demographic situation in many EU member states is similar to that of Germany.
-The study examines Canada’s experiences – which has traditionally been a country of immigration – with regards to immigration and integration management and derives recommendations for policy-makers in Germany.
+Germany will have to attract more immigrants in future to mitigate the negative consequences of its demographic development.
+Non-EU countries are likely to become important countries of origin as the demographic situation in many EU member states is similar to that of Germany.
+The study examines Canada’s experiences – which has seen high levels of immigration in the past – with regards to immigration and integration management and derives recommendations for policy-makers in Germany.